 The Sweet Protection story started in Trysil, a mountain village in Østerdalen, Norway close to Swedish border in 1988.
-Our mission to create superior protection inspiring people to push their boundaries has been important since day one.
+Read our history here.

 Stronger, lighter, better.
 The Sweet mantra can be traced back to a school paper from 1988, made by one of the founders and design manager, Ståle N. Møller.
 A pioneering and visionary industrial designer on a relentless mission to let action sport enthusiasts benefit from the properties of high tech materials and manufacturing methods.
 Ståle´s mission was fueled by ideas and inspiration drawn from California's unique board cultures.
 This fusion meant that outstanding functionality and performance in itself was not enough.
 The distinctive design and attitude should be reflected in the product, by its essential role in the creation of each concept.

-Some years down the road, and the scribbles on a paper have become the core of a unique brand identity, and in the process the mantra has evolved into a purified sentence: - With heart, talent and attitude we create the best equipment possible.
+Some years down the road, and the scribbles on a paper have become the core of a unique brand identity, and in the process the mantra has evolved into a purified sentence: We create superior protection inspiring people to push their boundaries.

 Skateboarding was prohibited in Norway until 1989, as the only country in the world.
 Judged to dangerous by the government, the fuse was lit.
 When the skate movie “Thrasin'” came to the Norwegian mountain town Trysil in 1986, four wheels on a board got a kick-start.
 The boys didn’t´ care about the authorities, they wanted to skate.
 Growing up in a small town in the deep forests of eastern Norway, these kids were clueless of how the banned sport of skateboarding was developing in other parts of Norway.
 Pre-Internet and before cellphones, the crew got more cultural input from California than Oslo through a priest frequently travelling to the nearby Swedish border.
 Transworld Skateboarding and Thrasher Magazine were smuggled in to Trysil with cultural vibes from the west coast of USA.
 In surf style, the local shredders were supplied with handmade boards made of fine Norwegian wood out of the garage of Ståle´s parents.
 A typical “cause and effect” for creative and energetic minds.
 Ståle´s first brand was born, and the name, Bushmade Skateboards, was characterized by the precautions surrounding their illegal skating scene.
 Together they had built a 7 meter high vert ramp hidden in the woods, and this was where it all went down until the prohibition law was repealed and a better ramp was built in the center of town.